 County Council is committed to engaging the communities that comprise Delaware County in building an efficient, effective and equitable program for the use of its ARPA funds.
-Informal, one-on-one discussions have taken place, and public sessions have been held, most recently on June 20th of this year.
-The Executive Director and staff are conducting ongoing "listening" visits to each of the 49 municipalities in the County.
+Informal, one-on-one discussions have taken place, and public sessions have been held, most recently on May 22, 2023.
 Input has been sought and received from non-profit and community service organizations.